 Finally, make sure that the driver(s) use the crane’s intended strapdown points to strap or chain it in place.
 Most haulers will send you photos of the loaded machine at both the beginning and endpoint of the journey, but don’t be afraid to take your own pics to document the crane’s condition before it is driven away.

 Get The Best Rate At FR8Star

 When it comes time to ship, FR8Star makes it easy to get free haulage estimates in less than 30 seconds.
-Simply enter all of the information about your load, compare brokers and bids, ask for firm quotes, and then choose the right carrier for your needs.
+Simply enter all of the information about your load, compare transport companies and bids, ask for firm quotes, and then choose the right transport company for your needs.
 FR8Star representatives and the hauler will both be in contact with you throughout the trip to resolve any issues and make the process go smoothly.

 Registration is Fast and Free – Get Started Today!